IBMStreams/streamsx.documentation/_includes/java.md

 You can create an operator with Java and then invoke it from an SPL composite.

+**With Microsoft Visual Studio Code (VS Code) and Streams v5.x**:

+  1. Follow the Quick Start Guide to [install and configure the VS Code extension for Streams](https://ibmstreams.github.io/vscode-ide/docs/quick-start-guide/)

+  2. Learn how to create Java operators with the [Java Development Guide](https://ibmstreams.github.io/vscode-ide/docs/java-primitive-operator-guide/)

+**With Streams Studio**:

   -  Learn how by following the  [Java Operator Development Guide](/streamsx.documentation/docs/java/java-op-dev-guide).

   -  How to [debug a Java operator with Eclipse](/streamsx.documentation/docs/java/java-op-dev-pd)